jkells/xamarin-android-crashlytics-binding/README.md

 ## LICENSE ##

-This binding project is released under the MIT license.
+This project is released under the MIT license.

-The license only covers **this binding project** which produces Xamarin Android bindings for Crashlytics.
+**The license only covers the bindings in this project.**
+Your usage of the Crashlytics SDK will be bound by yousr agreement with Crashlytics.
+Their terms can be found here: http://try.crashlytics.com/terms/

 ---